-Every Tuesday and Thursday night from June 20th through September 7th, the Mahamudra Kadampa Buddhist Center in Hermosa Beach will host a series of classes studying the 21 Lamrim meditations known as the “Stages of the Path to Enlightenment” from the text The New Meditation Handbook.
+On Tuesday and Thursday nights in Hermosa Beach and Sunday mornings in Rolling Hills from June 18 through September 8 the Mahamudra Kadampa Buddhist Center will host a series of classes studying the 21 Lamrim meditations known as the “Stages of the Path to Enlightenment” from the text The New Meditation Handbook.
 This beautiful text is a practical guide to meditation that teaches us how to make ourself and others happy by developing inner peace, and in this way we make our lives more meaningful.
 We will supplement our study with the text How to Transform Your Life which is available as a free download on our homepage.
 Hard copies of both texts can be purchased in our bookstore.

 What can I expect in each class?

 Each class is two hours long and is broken down into several sections.
 We begin with an introduction on the topic covered then still our minds with a guided 10 minute breathing meditation.
 This is followed by a 50 minute commentary on the actual meditation practice, then 15 minute guided meditation on the topic that was covered, a 15 minute intra-class discussion and close with 15 minutes for questions and answers.